The current generation of children are the most photographed and publicly shared generation of children ever.

 6. Does this photo reveal any personal information about my child and our family?

-This includes details like where you live (even a photo of the front of your house), where your child goes to school or daycare, his or her nap times, regular outings that you attend etc. It’s all a matter of common sense, but it’s easy to slip up in your excitement to share about your upcoming holiday or where you’re on your way to that day.
+This includes details like where you live (even a photo of the front of your house can be revealing), where your child goes to school or daycare, his or her nap times, regular outings that you attend … It’s all a matter of common sense, but it’s easy to slip up in your excitement to share about your upcoming holiday or where you’re on your way to that day.

 Remember, every piece of personal information you put up online can be pieced together to make a digital picture of your identity.
 This can be used to steal your identity, or rob your house while you’re on holiday, for example.
 Scary stuff.